 After all power, data, and other connections are in place, it is time to test the scoreboard system.
 Apply power to the scoreboard display first.
-Although there is no harm in powering the control console first, powering the sign first will cause the numeric displays to remain blank.
+Although there is no harm in powering the control consoles first, powering the sign first will cause the numeric displays to remain blank.
 Any LEDs (other than Electronic Team Names, which will initially power up with GUEST and HOME showing) that are illuminated on the sign in this condition would indicate a problem at the scoreboard display.

-Next, power up the control console and, for wired setups, connect one of its data output ports to the junction box using the stereo patch cable.
-The scoreboard display should begin showing data within a few seconds.
-Make sure buttons on the control console produce responses at the scoreboard display.
-You may need to consult the documentation that ships with the control console to test certain features.
+Next, power up the control consoles and, for wired setups, connect a data output port on the back of each console to the corresponding junction box (one for the main section of the scoreboard section, one for the stat panel sections) using the stereo patch cables.
+The main section of the scoreboard display should begin showing data within a few seconds.
+The stat panel sections will initially remain blank, waiting for the operator to enter information at the control console.
+Make sure buttons on the control consoles produce responses at the scoreboard display.
+You may need to consult the documentation that ships with the control consoles to test certain features.